Diagnostic Medical Sonography

 - Catalog Course Descriptions

-- Functional Abilities Unique to Imaging Programs
+- Functional Abilities of Health Science Programs (be certain to review Functional Abilities Unique to Imaging Programs)

 - Harper Career Paths: Diagnostic Medical Sonography

-- Interpreting your NLN Exam Score Report (pdf)
+- Interpreting your NLN Exam Score Report (PDF)

 - Program Effectiveness Measures